pairinteraction/pairinteraction/docs/contribute/getting_started.rst

 --------------------------------

-If you're interested in creating tutorials, adding features, or addressing bugs, and want to make changes to the pairinteraction repository, this guide is for you.
+If you're interested in creating tutorials, adding features, or addressing bugs, and want to make changes to the PairInteraction repository, this guide is for you.
 It assumes a basic familiarity with Git and GitHub.
 For newcomers, we encourage exploring `GitHub's educational resources`_.

 .. _github's educational resources: https://docs.github.com/en/get-started